I recently became a grandma at the young age of 37.

 I’ve finally learned to let that guilt go.

 Kids aren’t going to fit into the neat little slots we’ve pegged them in.
-If we have raised them right they have their own mind, thoughts and opinions.
+If we have raised them right they have their own mind, thoughts, and opinions.

 I’ll probably always wonder what I could have done differently to help her make better decisions.
 Aaron and even the girls tell me I’m being stupid and that it had nothing to do with my parenting skills, but I know the areas I struggled in as a parent.

-I also know that I can’t allow myself to be weighted down by guilt.
+I also know that I can’t allow myself to be weighed down by guilt.
 I’ve got a grandson that needs my love and attention and in the long run that is all that matters.

 Shortly after Mason was born Britney made the decision to move back in with us.
 This is perfect since it gives me an unfair advantage in the race to become the “favorite grandma.”

 So for now, I’m letting go of the guilt and self-judgment and just concentrating on being the best Grandma I can be.

 Join the Intentional Living Revolution